Closed for the Season – Opening Day April 1, 2026

 • Pets, sports, sunbathing, and loud sounds are not permitted.

 Personal, non-commercial photography is welcome.
-See our Photography Guidelines and Restrictions.
+See our Photography Guidelines and Permission.

-We welcome picnicking in four designated areas throughout the garden, available first-come, first-served.
+We welcome picnicking in four designated areas throughout the garden, available on a first-come, first-served basis.
 Help us keep Chanticleer beautiful: leave areas as you find them and take out everything you bring in.

-From 5–8 pm on Fridays, you may picnic anywhere in the garden.
-Blankets and chairs are permitted during these evening hours only.
+During extended Friday evening hours, you may picnic anywhere in the garden.
+Blankets and chairs are permitted during these evening hours only: May through August until 8 pm and September until sundown.

 Painting is welcome on lawns and terraces Wednesday through Friday, 10 am to 5 pm.
 Please stay with your equipment, carry out what you bring in, and leave adequate space for others to enjoy the garden around you.